Some info has been automatically translated. Show original language

 A hallway filled with natural light showcases traditional wooden architecture.
 Two woven chairs are positioned beside large glass windows, offering views of the surrounding scenery.
 The wooden floor adds warmth to the space, enhanced by the gentle illumination from the sun.

-* 20% OFF February Only Accommodation * [FOLKkoshigoe] Experience living in a 100-year-old old house on the Kamakura seaside
+[FOLKkoshigoe] Experience living in a 100-year-old old house in Kamakura

 The 100-year-old private house has been passed down through generations and through time.
 First, let's lie down in the large 22.5 tatami mat living room.
 Then enjoy the sunlight filtering through the trees on the veranda that surrounds the house.
 Shopping is done at the local supermarket, Yaomine.
 By the way, there is no convenience store nearby.
 The seaside is best in the morning.
 If you get up a little earlier than usual, you don't have to take a shower, so go to the sea first.
 Take a walk by the sea barefoot.
 The feeling of sand on the soles of your feet, the temperature, and the slightly cold sea water will wake you up before you know it.
 Please try to return from Koshigoe Station.
 The station is decorated with seasonal origami made by the mothers of Koshigoe every month.